AmithBV0606/Django-Rest-Framework/README.md

 - Pagination can be implemented in 2 ways, i.e Global pagination and Custom pagination.

+- Pagination is only performed automatically if you're using the generic views or viewsets.

+- If you're using a regular `APIView`, you'll need to call into the pagination API yourself to ensure you return a paginated response.

+- Pagination can be turned off by setting the pagination class to `None`.

 ### Pagination classes :

 1. `PageNumberPagination` :